kellnerd/userscript-bundler/README.md

 	1. Specify your userscript's features in the `EnhancedUserscriptMetadata.features` property (in `example.meta.js`).
 	2. Create a Markdown file with the same basename in your documentation folder (`doc/example.md`).

-7. *(Optional)* Create a new module which serves as entry point of your bookmarklet in your bookmarklet source folder, e.g. `exampleBookmarklet.js`:
+7. *(Optional)* Create a new module which serves as entry point of your bookmarklet in your bookmarklet source folder, e.g. `exampleBookmarklet.js` or `exampleBookmarklet.ts`:

 	```js
 	/**